This project is actively being developed.

 Why Automate Linux From Scratch

-Linux From Scratch is fundamentally a learning project designed to teach how a Linux system is assembled from source code, this project extends that philosophy by introducing modern DevOps and systems engineering tooling into the workflow.
+Linux From Scratch is fundamentally a learning project designed to teach how a Linux system is assembled from source code.
+This project extends that philosophy by introducing modern DevOps and systems engineering tooling into the workflow.

 One of the biggest advantages is the ability to resume from specific phases of the LFS build rather than restarting from the beginning.
 This is particularly valuable when testing package build steps, troubleshooting toolchain issues, or experimenting with different system configurations.